Santa Maria, Laguna: Pre-Spanish and Spanish Regime

-Santa Maria During American Regime
+American Regime

 When the Philippines was ceded to the United States of America by Spain, the Filipinos realized that they were under another authority for the second time.
 The people of Santa Maria were at first confused of the new kind of life.
 So, whenever they heard that Americans were coming, men went up the mountains to evade membership to the American Army.
 This according to them was due to their sad experience with the Spanish rule.

 The people of Santa Maria were so afraid of the new policies they might encounter.
 Whenever they heard that Americans would be coming to town, all men in the family went up the mountains and hide.
-Until the time came when they realized that Americans were far better than the Spaniards when they were given our independence on June 12, 1898.
+Until the time came when they realized that Americans were far better than the Spaniards when they were given independence on June 12, 1898.

 In 1903, Santa Maria was reduced to a barrio of Mabitac under Act 939, when the 30 municipalities of La Laguna was reduced to just 19.
-Seven years later, in 1910, Santa Maria would be restored as an independent municipality under Executive Order No. 72, s.
+In 1910, Santa Maria was restored as an independent municipality under Executive Order No. 72, s.
 1909.

 The United States Congress passed a law which granted the Philippine Government the right to give the public lands to persons who wanted to cultivate them.
-This will become the policy of attraction of the late Municipal President Leoncio Real.
+This became the policy of attraction of the Municipal President Leoncio Real.
 Large tracts of public land were opened for agricultural purposes.
-This cause the influx of settlers from the neighboring towns and provinces then, the development of agriculture as well as the establishment of the different barrios began.
+This caused the influx of settlers from the neighboring towns and provinces then, the development of agriculture as well as the establishment of the different barrios began.
 People were encouraged to apply for homestead.
 More lands were given to the landless.
 The U.S. Congress helped much in the agricultural development of the country soon after peace was declared.

-Many farms were abandoned and locust destroyed the crops planted in the place.
-The U.S. Government aided the people through importing rice to the countries.
+Many farms were abandoned and locusts destroyed the crops planted in the place.
+The U.S. Government aided the people through importing rice.
 Work animals also brought in to improve the animal resources in the country.
 The Bureau of Agriculture was established.
 The farmers were taught better farming methods and control of plant pest and diseases.
 Road and transportation were improved.
 The different means of communications such as radio telegraph, and postal services were introduced and modernized.

-The town of Santa Maria was benefited by these changes.
-Jazz and rhumba music took the Philippine air.